Optimal Thermometers with Spin Networks: Optimal spin-network thermometers

 \subsection{Star model}

 We now search for thermal probes, consisting of spin networks with two body interactions, that maximize the heat capacity.
 We maximized $\C(H)$ over the parameters $h_i$ and $J_{ij}$ employing Eq.~(\ref{eq:varianceDiag}) and constraining $H$ to be of the form (\ref{eq:classical_H_generic}).
-As commonly done in deep learning, this maximization was performed using stochastic gradient descent of the negative heat capacity using the Adam optimizer \cite{kingma2014} and implemented in PyTorch \footnote{Interestingly, other traditional methods that we initially tried, i.e. gradient descent with momentum \cite{qian1999} estimating the gradients with finite-differences, and the gradient-free covariance matrix adaptation evolution strategy \cite{hansen2003}, would get stuck in sub-optimal local maxima with a substantially lower $\C$. } (see App.~\ref{sec:star_optimization} for details).
+Notice that such problem is numerically hard due to (i) its nonconvexity, (ii) the number of optimization parameters that scales quadratically in $N$, and (iii) the number of spin configurations that scales exponentially.
+As such, first attempts based on simpler techniques such or gradient descent with momentum~\cite{qian1999} estimating the gradients with finite-differences, and the gradient-free covariance matrix adaptation evolution strategy~\cite{hansen2003}, would get stuck in sub-optimal local maxima with a substantially lower $\C$, not exhibiting the Heisenberg-like scaling.
+We thus decided to use tools commonly employed in Machine Learning, i.e. we implemented the optimization in PyTorch that allows us to compute the exact gradients of the negative heat capacity using backpropagation~\cite{goodfellow2016}, and we used the Adam optimizer~\cite{kingma2014} (see App.~\ref{sec:star_optimization} for details).

 After repeating the optimization for different total numbers of spins $N$, a recurrent pattern emerges (cf. App.~\ref{sec:star_optimization} and Fig.~\ref{fig:star_scheme}), corresponding to a ``Star model'' Hamiltonian of the form

 with $a, b \in \mathbb{R}$, corresponding to a single spin ($\sigma_1^z$) that is coupled uniformly to all the other ones.
 A representation of this Star model is shown in Fig.~\ref{fig:star_scheme}.

 The resulting spectrum has $2$ main classes of eigenstates.
 The first class consists of $\binom{N-1}{k}$-degenerate evenly spaced states with energy